TryHackMe - BankGPT Write-Up

 - argumentation and reasoning

-- context manipulation
+- context crafting

 - social influence

-- vulnerabilities in LLM behavior
+- weaknesses in LLM behavior

 🪟 The User Interface: